cdahmedeh/PoetWrite/docs/poem-syntax-and-domain-structure.md

 These are the preliminary entities.
 ![Basic Domain Objects](../assets/basic-domain.png)

+A **Poem** represents the entire corpus of the text seperate by lines of text.
 Each line starts with a **Line** which has a set of **Nodes**.
 Those can be either a **Note** or **Aside** or **Words**.
 These neatly map to the syntax features mentioned earlier.

 **Words** include the entire text in the part that it represents, and go down further with a list of **Word** entities.

 ⁉️ The **Words** entites contains a list of **Word** which hold an individual word and the phonemes calculated from the various methods described elsewhere.
 It is not relevant to the discussion here.

-❓ This is very much a work-in-progress and obviously subject to change.
-I really hate the concept of having to design your domain objects first.
-There still some brainwashing left when I was introduced to OOP.
-These won't be used for persistence so there's no considerations for ORMs.

-⛅ My plan is to eventually put the results of the analyses into this structure as some kind of optimization.
+⛅ My plan was to initially put the results of the analyses into this structure which would be powerful for optimization, but a nightmare to manage as text changes.
+I went for a cached analysis paradigm which are cached outside of this structure.

 Using the example above, this is the outcome.